Beszt/ng-ultimate-base/README.md

 ### Release workflow & Docker Hub

 The `release` GitHub Action can optionally build and push the Docker image after the Angular build.
 Toggle the _Build and push Docker image_ prompt (`publish_docker`) when you dispatch the workflow.
-Configure the following repository secrets before triggering a release if you plan to publish the container:
+Configure the `Production` environment before triggering a release if you plan to publish the container:

-- `DOCKERHUB_USERNAME` – Docker Hub account used for pushes.
+- `DOCKERHUB_USERNAME` (environment variable) - Docker Hub account used for pushes.
-- `DOCKERHUB_TOKEN` – Access token or password for that account.
-- `DOCKERHUB_REPOSITORY` – Target repository in `user/image` format (e.g. `acme/ng-ultimate-base`).
+- `DOCKERHUB_REPOSITORY` (environment variable) - Target repository in `user/image` format (e.g. `acme/ng-ultimate-base`).
+- `DOCKERHUB_TOKEN` (environment secret) - Access token or password for that account.

 Tags published when enabled:

 - `user/image:X.Y.Z` (from the workflow input)
 - `user/image:latest`

 If the Docker option is left unchecked the workflow skips container publishing and still produces the ZIP artifact and GitHub Release.
-When the option is enabled the workflow requires the Docker Hub secrets and aborts the release if building/pushing the image fails.
+When the option is enabled the workflow requires the Docker Hub credentials (variables + token secret) and aborts the release if building/pushing the image fails.

+---

+## GitHub Settings & Rulesets

+- Default branch: `develop`; allow only squash merges, and enable automatic deletion of head branches after merges.
+- Import ruleset exports from `documentation/rulesets/Develop.json`, `documentation/rulesets/Release.json`, and `documentation/rulesets/Tag.json` via GitHub Settings to enforce branch/tag protections (Develop requires 1 approving review with resolved threads; Release/Tag block deletions and force pushes).
+- Set Actions workflow permissions to **Read and write** and allow GitHub Actions to create and approve pull requests so release helpers can commit back safely.
+- Create the `Production` environment with required reviewers plus variables `DOCKERHUB_USERNAME`, `DOCKERHUB_REPOSITORY` and secret `DOCKERHUB_TOKEN`; the release workflow reads them when Docker publishing is enabled.
+- See `documentation/GITHUB_SETTINGS.md` for a full walkthrough of the recommended repository configuration.

 ---